dkim1112/PheWeb-Beta-Matrix-Builder/README.md

 - Chooses the first phenotype as the **reference** for allele orientation.
 - Renames its allele columns to `ref_ref` and `ref_alt` to avoid confusion later.
 - Seeds the beta matrix with the reference phenotype's beta values.
-- Applies p-value filter (p < 5e-5) to reference phenotype.
+- Applies p-value filter (p < TBD) to reference phenotype.

 ### 8) For each other phenotype: align alleles and fix sign flips
 For each phenotype: